-In the last few years I have chaired the Traffic/Transportation committee and have championed new crosswalk safety initiatives making our streets and school zones safer.
-I also prposed the creation of the CSL Cycles network which started in 2010.
+From 2006 to 2013 I chaired the Transportation committee and have championed new crosswalk safety initiatives making our streets and school zones safer.
+I also proposed the creation of the CSL Cycles network which started in 2010.
 We are seeing the steady expansion of cycling lanes and routes and safety signs.

 In crisis: I have assumed leadership roles in the ’98 Ice Storm, major floods, fires, disaster planning and response.
 I have served as spokesman for the city and assisted in emergency coordination of all services, media and volunteers.
 Since 1990 I have chaired the Emergency Services and Emergency Preparedness committees.

 In the future: I will continue to advocate for more investment in our playgrounds, expansion of our CSL Cycles network for safer cycling and continue to advocate for preservation of Meadowbrook as an important green space.

 I am calling for the creation of a “Windrow” service, a residential snow clearing service to help with the removal of snow left at the end of your driveway.

 More programs are needed to attract young families and the creation of our new Aquatic and Community multi-generational centre and indoor swimming pool is answering this need.
 Finally, I plan to create a Community Emergency Response Time to be at the ready for the next disaster.